Jaffies/no-more-skids/readme.md

 Important:

-If you want to use Discord webhooks, you should download gmod-chttp from github.
+If you want to use Discord webhooks, you should download gmsv_reqwests from github.